 Vaccine Exemptions and the Law

-KANSANS FOR HEALTH FREEDOM, INC. provides information on this site for general informational purposes only and the information is not intended to be and does constitute legal or medical advice.
+KANSANS FOR HEALTH FREEDOM, INC. provides information on this site for general informational purposes only and the information is not intended to be and does not constitute legal or medical advice.
 Anyone relying upon this information is advised to use their own judgment including consultation with their own physician, attorney, or other professionals before taking action based upon any information contained on this website.

 How do I get an exemption for my child attending a Day Care Facility, a Preschool, or a Public School?